oloapinivad/MiLES/README.md

 **MiLES** is a tool for estimating properties of Northern Hemisphere mid-latitude climate in Global Climate Models and Reanalysis datasets.
 It has been originally thought for EC-Earth output and then it has been extended to any model data.
 It is based uniquely on R and CDO.
-It works on daily 500hPa geopotential height data and produces NetCDF4 outputs and climatological figures for the chosen time period (over the for standard 4 seasons) in 3 possible output formats.
+It works on daily 500hPa Northern Hemisphere geopotential height data and produces NetCDF4 outputs and climatological figures for the chosen time period and season.
-Map projection for plots can specified as well.
 Before performing analysis, data are preprocessed interpolated on a common 2.5x2.5 grid using CDO.
-Model data are compared against ECMWF ERA-INTERIM reanalysis for a standard period (1979-2016) or with any other MiLES-generated data
+Model data are compared against ECMWF ERA-INTERIM reanalysis for a standard period (1979-2016) or with any other MiLES-generated data.

 Current version includes: